alibaba258/laravelshoppingcart/README.md

-# Fix Packages for apply Tax from Argentina
+# Fix Packages for apply Tax from Germany
 ```php
 if (!\Auth::guest()){
     $userId = \Auth::user();